 What Genesis has done is it searched through my DNA matches and compared my match list with my cousin’s match list.
 Then the program compiled the information into one listing.

 DNA Kits That Match Both People

-You will see the first set of columns is going to be the information about me, how much shared DNA, and what is the largest segment.
+You will see the first set of columns going to be the information about me, how much shared DNA, and the largest segment.

 The next set of columns details the amount for my cousin.
 You will see different numbers in these columns that the first columns, which belong to.

 I recognized my dad’s kit (the fourth row in the table).
 In the two columns, you will see that I match him at 3,500 centimorgans.
 My cousin matches him at about 1,800 centimorgans.
 That makes sense because my dad would be my cousin’s uncle.